Jean-Tinland/vscode-theme-day-shift/README.md

 `ext install jean.day-shift-theme`

-Or install this theme from the extension panel : search for "_day shift theme_".
+Or install this theme from the extension panel : search for "_Day Shift Theme_".

 You can find this theme in the Visual Studio Code Marketplace.